Antarctica & Arctic

 Arrive at the southernmost city in the world for your overnight stay.

-Embark on the Stella Australis for your three night cruise to the “end of the earth”.
+Embark on the Stella Australis for your four night cruise to the “end of the earth”.
 Enjoy the splendour and beauty of unique natural scenery and wildlife and travel on one of the most comfortable ships designed to make your trip as extraordinary as possible.
 Travel through the Strait of Magellan and Beagle Channel to explore one of the most breathtaking wilderness regions in the world, Southern Patagonia, which includes the Tierra del Fuego archipelago.
 (B)(L)

 Sail through Murray Channel and Nassau Bay to reach